-In order to become an approved Norwegian Foodprints restaurant there are strict criteria that must be met.
-It is emphasized that the food is made from scratch, as well as documented use of Norwegian, local products and good local knowledge of food and dishes.
+In order to become an approved Norwegian Foodprints restaurant there are strict criteria.
+The food must be made from scratch, and the restaurants must document that they use local, Norwegian products and that they have good knowledge of local food and dishes.

 The rise in use of organic food has been an important political target in Norway, and in the last few years sustainable food consumption has gotten a big breakthrough.